marios-zindilis/zindilis.com/about/index.md

 I am an amateur musician.
-Over the years I have owned and tried to learn to play a bunch of instruments (acoustic, classic and electric guitar, guitar bass, bouzouki, zither, bayan and possibly others that I forget.
+Over the years I have owned and tried to learn to play a bunch of instruments (acoustic, classic and electric guitar, guitar bass, bouzouki, zither, bayan and possibly others that I forget).
 At some point I sold or gave away everything but my first guitar, an Ibanez PF-10, bought in 1999.

 I also once liked to aggregate useless stuff, but more recently I find more meaning in owning as less stuff as possible.
-I gave away my small collection of about 100 [vinyl records][vinyl-collection], and still looking into getting rid of about 400 miniature cars, and non-counted-yet books.
+I gave away my small collection of about 100 [vinyl records][vinyl-collection], gifted another collection of about 400 miniature cars to friends with kids, and donated or recycled a few hundreds of books.

 ### Digital Footprint ###